As an open source project WordPress gives everybody easy access to its source code and also to the code of most free plugins and free themes.

-The latest security breach which made the news was that of the so called “Panama Papers” and it looks like an outdated version of a WordPress plugin was the culprit in this particular case.
+The latest security breach which made the news was that of the so called “Panama Papers” and it looks like an outdated version of popular WordPress plugin was the culprit in this particular case.

 The Mossack Fonseca (MF) data breach, aka Panama Papers, is the largest data breach to journalists in history and includes over 4.8 million emails.
 Yesterday we broke the story that MF was running WordPress with a vulnerable version of Revolution Slider and the WordPress server was on the same network as their email servers when the breach occurred.